EthanJWright/pdfparse/README.md

 # PDF Parse

-Pares PDF to JSON that is easily consumable by any other application.
+Parse PDF to JSON that is easily consumable by other applications.

 The motivation of this project is to parse a PDF into a JSON schema that maintains the structure and hierarchy of the PDF.
 This means that text related